-The interest rate basis for outstanding notes payable is indexed to monthly LIBOR and resulted in significantly reduced weighted average cost of funds in fiscal year 2022.
-Rates have increased in 2022 with the rate hikes announced by the Federal Reserve.
-The rate increases are projected to continue into fiscal 2023 and will result in higher cost of funds and slower pay down of bonds and notes due to a higher portion of collections on student loans required for interest.
-Higher rates also affect student loans with variable rates that are also LIBOR indexed, resulting in increased interest income from borrowers, offset by the effects of the gradual payoff of FFEL Program loans owned by the Authority.
+The interest rate basis for outstanding notes payable is indexed to monthly LIBOR (SOFR as of July 1, 2023) and resulted in an increase to weighted average cost of funds in fiscal year 2023.
+Rates have increased in 2023 with the rate hikes announced by the Federal Reserve.
+The interest rates are projected to remain high into fiscal 2024, resulting in continued higher cost of funds and slower pay down of bonds and notes due to a higher portion of collections on student loans required for interest.
+Higher rates also affect student loans with variable rates that are also LIBOR indexed (also SOFR as of July 1, 2023), resulting in increased interest income from borrowers, offset by the effects of the gradual payoff of FFEL Program loans owned by the Authority.

-Statements of Net Position June 30, 2022 and 2021
+Statements of Net Position June 30, 2023 and 2022